 Tax Exemption Limit: €169 Per Capita P/A

 The Ministry of Economics and Finance is the supreme tax collector in France.
 According to its instructions, the gift voucher value for every employee shouldn't exceed more than €169 per employee per year.
-The amount exempts from the tax irrespective of the occasion.
+The amount is exempt from the tax irrespective of the occasion.

 There are certain exemptions when this threshold is jumped over: